 Whether you have a visual impairment, or not, typing on a tiny touchscreen keyboard is a tedious task.
 That is why more and more people are becoming dictators.

-In Apple iOS and Android devices, Dictation is available whenever there is a keyboard on screen.
-The Dictation button is the key with the microphone icon, left of the Space Bar.
-If the microphone key is not on your Keyboard, first go to Settings and click General, next click Keyboard, now go to Enable Dictation and turn on.
+In Apple iOS devices, Dictation is available whenever there is a keyboard on screen.
+The Dictation button is the microphone icon at the lower right corner or left of the Space Bar, depending on device.
+If the microphone key is not there, first go to Settings and click General, next click Keyboard, now go to Enable Dictation and turn on.

-Here are the steps for dictating with iPhone or iPad (they may vary in Android devices).
+Here are the steps for dictating with iPhone or iPad.

 - Finish speaking and tap again, you will hear a second single ding and your spoken words will appear in the text field.